bitcoindevkit/bitcoindevkit.org/docs/foundation/grantees.md

 ## Evan Lin

 Evan Lin (林志宇) is a Rust/Golang developer who has been contributing to BDK since 2022.
-Before working on Bitcoin-related projects, his professional career started in 2017 where he led various umbrella projects for an altcoin.
-After discovering the importance of Bitcoin, he started contributing to various projects (including BDK, Fedimint and Utreexo) and was eventually taken under the wing of and mentored by Lloyd Fournier.
+Before working on bitcoin-related projects, his professional career started in 2017 where he led various umbrella projects for an altcoin.
+After discovering the importance of bitcoin, he started contributing to various projects (including BDK, Fedimint and Utreexo) and was eventually taken under the wing of and mentored by Lloyd Fournier.

 <div>
   <a href="https://twitter.com/evanlinjin" target="_blank">